caiomts/caiomts.github.io/docs/index.md

     [:material-github:](https://github.com/caiomts){ .md-button }

 *Pythonista*, Data Scientist, Data Consultant...
-Thus, I've been using Python to solve data related problems.
-I'm a FOSS enthusiastic and I love well-documented projects, Tests, Automations and CI/CD Tools[^1].
-Everything that makes things reliable, reproducible and maitainable... you might have read this before.
+I thrive on tackling data-related challenges by leveraging Python.
+As an enthusiast of FOSS, I love well-documented projects with ample tests, automations and CI/CD Tools[^1] that contribute to the reliability and maintainability of software solutions.

-I like to build integrated data solutions, using different data sources and ML.
-I'm more into tabular or text data problems as I do believe they are somehow more unique and require tailored solutions with a lot of data wrangling, feature engineering and joining forces with subject matter experts.
-Don't get me wrong, image processing, audio and video are also cool.
+I fancy developing integrated data solutions through a combination of analytics and ML.
+I'm more into tabular data challenges as I believe they are somewhat more unique and require tailored solutions with a lot of data wrangling, feature engineering and joining forces with subject matter experts.

-Might be important... :man_shrugging_tone1: I hold an MBA in Finance, a Master degree in Finance and Information Technology and I'm an IBM Certified Machine Learning Professional.

 ## Why Python?